 The Penguin soda machine itself is a beautifully engineered piece of kitchenware.
 It's easy to use, requires no cleanup, and looks stylish on the countertop.
 It's fun to operate and gives you store-quality soda in well under a minute.
 The Penguin is Sodastream's only model with glass carafes; the others use BPA-free plastic.
 Some of the company's other models allow you to see the CO2 being injected into the water, but the Penguin, by dint of its design, keeps that process hidden away.

 If you drink soda, you should look into getting a Penguin.
 Sodastream says it costs about $.20 to gas up a liter of water, the same bottle bought at the store can costs five to 10 times that much.
-The cost of buying those bottles of soda adds up over the course of a year, and for some soda drinkers it wouldn't take terribly long for their savings to offset the ~$200 price for a Penguin Starter Kit
+The cost of buying those bottles of soda adds up over the course of a year, and for some soda drinkers it wouldn't take terribly long for their savings to offset the ~$200 price for a Penguin Starter Kit.
+When you factor in all the plastic bottles you'd be saving, you start to see how, if you do drink soda, a Sodastream is the greenest choice available.
+It's not green, but it definitely is greener.

 Which just makes me wonder: why don't they do the same with all their models?
 Why not package everything they sell in more eco-friendly packaging?
 Why not use recycled plastic whenever possible in all their products?